mathjax/MathJax/docs/source/options/hub.rst

 .. describe:: preRemoveClass: "MathJax_Preview"

-    The CSS class for a math preview to be removed preceeding a MathJax SCRIPT tag.
+    This is the CSS class name for math previews that will be removed preceding a MathJax SCRIPT tag.
 If the tag just before the MathJax ``<script>`` tag is of this class, its contents are removed when MathJax processes the ``<script>`` tag.
 This allows you to include a math preview in a form that will be displayed prior to MathJax performing its typesetting.
 It also avoids the Internet Explorer space-removal bug, and can be used in place of ``preJax`` and ``postJax`` if that is more convenient.

     For example